Nar Phu Valley Trek – 12 Day Epic Remote Trek

 The main highlight and adventerous part of this Nar Phu Valley Trek is crossing the Kang La Pass (5,240), a challenging route where you can witness the panoramic views stretch across Annapurna II, Gangapurna, and Tilicho Peak.
 Then Nagwal (3,660), a more developed village with lodges and terraced fields to Chame (2,670) at lower altitudes having lush landscapes and warm hospitality.

-Best season for Nar Phu Valley Trek
+Who can join the Nar Phu Valley Trek

 Highlights of Nar Phu Valley Trek – 12 Day Epic Remote Trek